-The client software shows a specific interfaz to the users depending on the kind of user.
-At first, the user has to introduce his/her password in the system, then, the system decides the kind of interfaz to show.
+The client software shows a specific interface to the users depending on the kind of user.
+At first, the user has to introduce his/her password in the system, then, the system decides the kind of interface to show.
 There are two different interfaces: Customer interface and Member Interface.

-- 1. Customer interface: This interface is designed for the customers that need help with their mcommerce experiences. - Select alternatives: To introduce the preferred items to buy (see Figure 2 a). - Needs survey: To choose the importance degree of the item's features (see Figure 2 b). - Output: At the end of the decision process, the device will show the set of solution alternatives as an ordered set of alternatives marking the most relevant ones (see Figure 3 a). - 2.
-Member Interface: This interface is designed for the social network members that can help the potential customers. - Problem description: The device shows to the members a brief description about the problem and the discussion subset of alternatives. - Insertion of preferences: The device has a specific interface to insert the linguistic preferences using a set of labels.
+- 1) Customer interface: This interface is designed for the customers that need help with their m-commerce experiences. - Select alternatives: To introduce the preferred items to buy (see Figure 2 a). - Needs survey: To choose the importance degree of the item's features (see Figure 2 b). - Output: At the end of the decision process, the device will show the set of solution alternatives as an ordered set of alternatives marking the most relevant ones (see Figure 3 a). - Member Interface: This interface is designed for the social network members that can help the potential customers. - Problem description: The device shows to the members a brief description about the problem and the discussion subset of alternatives. - Insertion of preferences:Due to the system implements the ordinal fuzzy linguistic representation model, the device has a specific interface to insert the preferences by using a set of labels.
 To introduce the preferences on the interface, the user has to use the keys of the device (see Figure 3 b).

-Figure 2: a) Selection of alternatives. b) Needs survey
+Fig. 2: a) Selection of alternatives. b) Needs survey